-Brian McDowell Gibbons resides in Chester, SC and was born on November 24, 1966 in Orangeburg, SC.
+Brian McDowell Gibbons resides in Chester, SC and was born in 1966 in Orangeburg, SC.
 His parents Mac and Beverly Gibbons are retired and currently reside in Orangeburg.
 Brian’s older brother, Logan Gibbons, is a pediatrician and resides in Chester and Brian’s late maternal grandmother, Mrs. Margie Banks Williamson, was a Chester native.

 Brian is a 1985 graduate of Wade Hampton Academy (Orangeburg Prep) and received his B.S. degree in Biology Cum Laude from The Citadel in 1989.
 While at The Citadel, Brian played on the rugby football team, as well as sitting on the Inn of Court and the Round Table.
 He consistently achieved academic Gold Stars and Dean’s List honors and was also involved in the South Carolina Student Legislature.
 Brian is a devoted alumnus of The Citadel, serving as Secretary/Treasurer and founding president of the Chester/Fairfield Citadel Club for the past 15 plus years.